 - We successfully represented a Connecticut property owner in challenging a neighboring property owner’s construction of a shoreline flood and erosion control structure, and now represent that property owner in the neighbor’s appeal to the Superior Court.

 - We represented an Estate in a dispute regarding a charitable pledge.

 - We served as lead coordinating counsel for a major, international oil and chemical company in connection with its national asbestos litigation docket, helping to achieve successful mediation results and settlements involving hundreds of claims throughout the United States.
 In addition, as necessary, we assisted with trial preparations and court trials.

 - We successfully resolved multiple cases concerning alleged violations of non-competition agreements and misappropriation of trade secrets.

-- We obtained favorable rulings in mediations, arbitrations, and in state and federal courts involving scores of complex commercial disputes.
+- We obtained favorable rulings in mediations, arbitrations, and in state and federal courts involving complex commercial disputes.

 - We successfully represented petitioners and respondents in conservatorship proceedings throughout Connecticut.